GFlorio/gflorio.github.io/index.md

 - Tooling for monitoring and profiling the system in production with Graylog and Grafana.
 - Deploying on Kubernetes with proper configuration to ensure scalability and availability.

-**Toolset:** Java, Spring Boot, Python, Ansible, Docker, Git, SQL, Kubernetes, AWS, Microservices Architecture, RabbitMQ
+**Toolset:** Java, Spring Boot, Python, Django, Docker, Git, SQL, GCP, Kubernetes, AWS, Microservices, RabbitMQ

 ## <i class="fa fa-plus-square"></i> Personal Projects